 Figure 3.16a shows the time-averaged zonal wind component for the entire 6-day simulation along the cross section shown in Fig. 1.5b.
 Synoptic westerly flow dominates above 2200 m MSL with easterly flow present a few hundred meters above the basin floor.
 The core of the easterly flow coincides with the strongest stability in the basin and lies between 1800-2000 m MSL.
 Although this feature is relatively weak (~ 0.5 m s-1), it is persistent enough to appear as a coherent spatial pattern when averaged over the 6-day period.
 Even weaker flow is noted in the lowest 100 m above the basin floor within the CAP, indicating that the mean flow is near zero for that region.

 The mean flow is also examined separately for daytime and nighttime periods, Figs. 3.17a and 3.18a, respectively.
-During the day, the core of the easterly flow is stronger (~1 m s-1), the west-east spatial extent is greater, and the core of the easterly flow is more intense aloft (compare Fig. 3.16a to Fig. 3.17a).
+During the day, the core of the easterly flow is more intense aloft (~1 m s-1), and the west-east spatial extent is greater (compare Fig. 3.16a to Fig. 3.17a).
 At night, the easterly flow exhibits a weaker and more regional core shifted to the eastern portion of the basin and extending down to the surface (Fig. 3.18a).

 3.6.3 Diurnal Valley and Slope Flows